Masters & Certificate Programs in Animal Behavior and Conservation

 MA Program in Animal Behavior and Conservation (ABC, 36 credits)

-Students in the ABC Masters Program complete the basic courses required of all MA students as well as a thesis and additional courses required for the Advanced Certificate in Animal Behavior and Conservation.
-The Certificate is a post-baccalaureate program registered in the State of New York.
-It is open to both certificate only as well as masters level students.
+Students in the ABC Master's program complete the basic courses required of all MA students as well as a thesis and additional courses required for the Advanced Certificate in Animal Behavior and Conservation.
+The Certificate is a post-baccalaureate program registered with the State of New York.
+It is open to both certificate only students as well as masters level students.

 PSYCH 702 - Proseminar in Psychology (3 credits): An introduction to various content areas within psychology.

 PSYCH 705 - Statistical Methods in Psychology (3 credits): Covers descriptive and inferential statistics from t-tests to an introduction to multiple regression.
 Some assignments require use of statistical computer packages.

 PSYCH 707.01 (707.02) – Thesis Research: One or two semesters (3-6 credits).

 A course in applied or evaluative psychology (3 credits).

 A course in social, developmental or cognitive psychology (3 credits).